polycopter/leaf/README.md

   [adding a new `Layer`](http://autumnai.com/leaf/book/create-new-layer.html)) you should start with forking and cloning the repository.

-We have more instructions to help you get started in the [CONTRIBUTING.md][contributing].
+We have more instructions to help you get started in [CONTRIBUTING.md][contributing].

-We also has a near real-time collaboration culture, which happens here on Github and on the [Leaf Gitter Channel][gitter-leaf].
+We also have a near real-time collaboration culture, which happens here on Github and on the [Leaf Gitter Channel][gitter-leaf].

 > Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as below, without any additional terms or conditions.